Vlieger (cape)

-A vlieger is a type of sleeveless over-gown or cape worn by women in the late 16th and early 17th centuries.
+A vlieger is a type of full-length sleeveless over-gown or 'cape-with-slits-for-armholes' worn by married Dutch women in the late 16th and early 17th centuries.
 Variations with short sleeves or high shoulder rolls are known.
 Sometimes sleeves were attached with aiglets, and often slits were made to allow belts or the hands to pass through.

-In the Netherlands the vlieger was often worn with a millstone collar (a wide starched ruff).
-The vlieger was always worn with a skirt with a fardegalijn.
-In cold weather it could be buttoned shut, though the Spanish version, called a "ropa" could only be closed at the neck.
+In the Dutch Republic during the early 17th-century the vlieger was often worn with a millstone collar (a wide starched ruff).
+The vlieger was always black and always worn with a skirt, usually of the type fardegalijn.
+The black-on-black look after the Reformation makes them hard to distinguish in portraits if the sleeves and skirt are also black, but they can usually be inferred from a more colorful stomacher or belt-chain that makes the black silhouette stand out.